OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 and it is located at the standard path ``/efi/boot/`` on a bootable drive.
 Other CPU architectures are listed in the UEFI_specification_ section 3.5.

+The Linux boot process is explained in detail in `Guide to the Boot Process of a Linux System <https://www.baeldung.com/linux/boot-process>`_ and `Differences between grubx64 and shimx64 <https://www.baeldung.com/linux/grubx64-vs-shimx64>`_.

-The PXE_ bootloader_ image ``/tftpboot/uefi/BOOTX64.EFI`` (see below) executing in the computer's UEFI_ capable NIC_ adapter
+The PXE_ bootloader_ image ``BOOTX64.EFI`` (see below) executes in the computer's UEFI_ capable NIC_ adapter.
-will search for GRUB2_ configuration files in order using the following rules, where the appended value corresponds to a value on the client machine::
+It will search for GRUB2_ configuration files in order using the following rules, where the appended value corresponds to a value on the client machine::

   (FWPATH)/grub.cfg-(UUID OF NIC)